gpoudel/FPL-Analytics/README.md

 ## Bonus
 ![Alt text](https://gpoudel.github.io/gitFPL/fplBoardLive/2016/fpltwitter.png "A wordcloud image created by mining twitter for term 'FPL'")
-A wordcloud image created by mining twitter for term 'FPL'
+A wordcloud image created in 'R' by mining twitter for term 'FPL'